-On the 25th May 2018, the EU General Data Protection Regulation (GDPR) will come into effect.
+On the 25th May 2018, the EU General Data Protection Regulation (GDPR) came into effect.
 The GDPR strengthens the rights that individuals have regarding their personal data and details the requirements concerning the processing of personal information.
 Ocuco have reviewed the GDPR, our own compliance, and the compliance or our products.
 Pulling together that experience and external advice, we have produced this guide to share with our customers our interpretation of its impact on optical practices.

 Optical practices work daily with sensitive personal information, and GDPR applies to every practice.
 It is important to note that GDPR applies to the entire practice and not just the software holding the patients’ records.
 The scope of this guide extends to the software solutions we provide.
 It should not be used as a substitute for appropriate legal advice.
 It is the responsibility of the business owner to ensure that their business is compliant with GDPR.
 Many of the obligations have nothing to do with computer systems and impact how practice staff interact with patients, the physical security of the building, the knowledge of staff in the area of data protection, the practice’s website forms, any data with personal information held on practice computers, and many other factors.

 The legislation should be reviewed and appropriate guidance sought from experts in this area.
 The guidance related to the practice’s responsibilities under GDPR can be found by regularly checking the website of the national protection authority.